chrisenitan/test/README.md

-# UI Automation Test
+# Value Automation Test

-Open UI automation tests with test frameworks on all projects under this acconut.
+Automation tests with test frameworks on all projects under this acconut.
 Test task case study: Design and implement tests for the multiple softwares

 # Introduction